 You’ll want to go through this exercise trying different keywords that describe your brand and products, building out your hashtag keyword list as you go.

 Keep in mind that Instagram allows for a maximum of 30 hashtags per post.
-Additionally, the popular words will change over time, so make sure you revisit your hashtag keywords every few months to make sure you’re using the best possible terms.
+Additionally, the popular words will change over time: make sure you revisit your hashtag keywords every few months so you’re using the best possible terms.

 #mybrandname #mensfashion #mensaccessories #mensgoods #fashion #mensstyle #instafashion #menswear

 Product category keyword hashtags